December 31, 2013

 "Project Financing" assumptions reflect the project's financing plan for the private sector, after the project funding has been taken into consideration.
 If "Finance" has been checked as part of the P3 delivery structure, then this section of the Shadow Bid Tool needs to be completed.
 The financing structure provided for the hypothetical project example presents a simple debt and equity structure, with the debt and equity assumptions reflecting averages from recent P3 highway transactions completed in the United States.

 The first assumption is the project's leverage, representing the amount that the project costs are financed through debt.
-For example, if this assumption is 88 percent in the "Example Scenario", then 88 percent of the project costs (net of Funding) are financed through debt, with the remaining 12 percent financed through equity for the hypothetical project example.
+For example, if this assumption is 88 percent then 88 percent of the project costs (net of Funding) are financed through debt, with the remaining 12 percent financed through equity for the hypothetical project example.
 Once the leverage is established, assumptions regarding the project's debt and equity sources are required.

 The debt assumptions are crucial in understanding the financing costs of a privately financed project.
 The Shadow Bid Tool provides a simplified project financing example and contains the following example assumptions that may be useful when developing a P3 Estimate: